SM-7603/COSC-2200-Final-Project/project_structure.md

 # Durak PROJECT STRUCTURE.

-> This is the project structre for the game Durak.
+> This is the project structure for the game Durak.

 durak_game/
 │